 Asperger’s doesn’t define me, but it is an important part of who I am.

-For helpful tips and things to consider when assisting and communicating with a person who has an autism spectrum condition or Asperger’s Syndrome, please see our leaflet and information sheet.
+For helpful tips and things to consider when assisting and communicating with a person who has an autism spectrum condition or Asperger’s Syndrome, please see our information sheet.

 For information about a sensory diet, please download our information sheet.